meinczingerm/sparse_reward_rl/README.md

 in some cases they are unable to solve the more complex tasks.
 This problem is resolved in the demonstration gathering phase, where only successful demonstrations are stored.

-<h2>Setup</h2>
-The project is dependent on the robosuite framework.
-To setup this framework simply follow the installation guide at https://robosuite.ai/docs/installation.html.
-(The project was tested with version 1.3.2 older versions can cause incompatibility issues, if you only manage to install older versions checkout 2nd point in Known issues.)
-All other dependency is listed in the environment.yml file.

 <h3>Models</h3>
 I implemented 3 models:
 1. Behavior Cloning (BC): Simple supervised model with input observation x and target y action used